“Policing committed to community needs”

 The Aspen Policing philosophy is based on the principle of consent.
 Our community has given their consent and trust to the Aspen Police Department to enhance the safety and feeling of security within our community.
 We will never take this consent for granted nor violate the trust of our community.

-Community policing is a philosophy that promotes strategies, which support the use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues.
+Community policing is a philosophy that promotes the use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues.
 Community Policing is comprised of three key components:

-- Community partnerships between the law enforcement agency and the individuals and organizations they serve to develop solutions to problems and increase trust in police.
+- Community partnerships between law enforcement and the individuals and organizations they serve to develop solutions to problems and increase trust in police.

 - Organizational management, structure, personnel, and information systems to support community partnerships and proactive problem solving.

-- Problem solving in a proactive and systematic manner identify problems,develop solutions, and rigorously evaluate effective responses.
+- Problem solving in a proactive and systematic manner to identify problems, develop solutions, and rigorously evaluate effective responses.